(110 ILCS 805/2-15)

 following emergency powers:

-reorganization of the district if in the judgement of the State Board the
+dissolution or reorganization of the district if in the judgment of the State Board the circumstances so require.